 A few months later, Tesla applied for building permits for — restaurant and Supercharger station — at a location in Santa Monica in the US.

-The project went into cold storage for about three years and now, a new building application has been submitted earlier this year.
+The project went into cold storage for about three years, and now, and a new building application was submitted earlier this year.